juxor/afaq/markdown/secH6.md

 1918-1921**, pp. 366-7]

-Unsurprisingly, the same contempt was expressed at the fifth All-Russian Soviet Congress in July 1918 when the Bolshevik gerrymandered it to maintain their majority.
-The Bolsheviks banned the Mensheviks in the context of political loses **before** the Civil War, which gave the Bolsheviks an excuse and they _"drove them underground, just on the eve of the elections to the Fifth Congress of Soviets in which the Mensheviks were expected to make significant gains"_.
+Unsurprisingly, the same contempt was expressed at the fifth All-Russian Soviet Congress in July 1918 when the Bolsheviks gerrymandered it to maintain their majority.
+They banned the Mensheviks in the context of political losses **before** the Civil War, which gave the Bolsheviks an excuse and they _"drove them underground, just on the eve of the elections to the Fifth Congress of Soviets in which the Mensheviks were expected to make significant gains"_.
 While the Bolsheviks _"offered some formidable fictions to justify the expulsions"_ there was _"of course no substance in the charge that the Mensheviks had been mixed in counter-revolutionary activities on the Don, in the Urals, in Siberia, with the Czechoslovaks, or that they had joined the worst Black Hundreds."_ [Getzler, **Op.
 Cit.**, p.
 181]

-With the Mensheviks and Right-SRs banned from the soviets, popular disenchantment with Bolshevik rule was expressed by voting Left-SR. The Bolsheviks ensured their majority in the congress and, therefore, a Bolshevik government by gerrymandering it has they had the Petrograd soviet.
+With the Mensheviks and Right-SRs banned from the soviets, popular disenchantment with Bolshevik rule was expressed by voting Left-SR. The Bolsheviks ensured their majority in the congress and, therefore, a Bolshevik government by gerrymandering it as they had the Petrograd soviet.
 Thus _"electoral fraud gave the Bolsheviks a huge majority of congress delegates"_.
 In reality, _"the number of legitimately elected Left SR delegates was roughly equal to that of the Bolsheviks."_ The Left-SRs expected a majority but did